nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf53/thingy53_gs.rst

 * :ref:`ug_thingy53` for more advanced topics related to the Nordic Thingy:53.
 * The :ref:`introductory documentation <getting_started>` for more information on the |NCS| and the development environment.

+If you want to go through an online training course to familiarize yourself with Bluetooth Low Energy and the development of Bluetooth LE applications, enroll in the `Bluetooth LE Fundamentals course`_ in the `Nordic Developer Academy`_.

 .. _thingy53_gs_requirements:

 Minimum requirements